So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 Babe Ruth cards are still in huge demand, even though Babe passed away in 1948 and last swung a bat nearly 90 years ago.

-Even in an iconic set such as the 1952 Topps baseball issue, common cards such as this Luke Easter aren't worth a heck of a lot of money.
+Even in an iconic set such as the 1952 Topps baseball issue, common cards such as this Luke Easter aren’t worth much money.

-The 'Star Power 'factor is just one part of the equation of course, but can certainly dictate a large part of a card's overall value.
+The ‘Star Power ‘factor is just one part of the equation, of course, but it can certainly dictate a large part of a card’s overall value.

 Are Hall Of Famer Cards Worth More?